the-argus/func-godot-lightpass/README.md

 - Writing Godot nodes back to map files (Omni, Spot, and Directional lights, Decals, WorldEnvironment, and AudioStreamPlayer3D)
+- Support for modifying the groups and layers of induvidual nodes by dragging them to have different parent nodes, when func_godot's `use_trenchbroom_groups_hierarchy` is enabled
 - Editing nodes from a level editor just as well as from Godot
 - Light, Decal, WorldEnvironment, and AudioStreamPlayer3D entity definitions which have key-value-pairs that correspond 1:1 with their Godot node counterparts

 TODO:

-- More testing.
-- Add support for TrenchBroom groups and layers.
 - Document how you can set up writing _any_ node back to a .map file yourself.
 - Generate TrenchBroom-style entity number comments in the `.map` file to reduce random diffs created when opening the file in the editor.